clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 - ISBN is integer but it needs to also accept leading 0 so figure that out
 - ISBN is a VARCHAR now but will it let it be the id and controllers accept it as param for searches????
-- Add models __repr__ and that stuff
-- Add errors and error handling
-- Add custom 404

 #### SQL